phpMussel/phpMussel/_docs/readme.NL.INCOMPLETE.txt

  /vault/pdf_mussel_regex.cvd (Signatures, Included)
  /vault/pdf_mussel_standard.cvd (Signatures, Included)
     Files for PDF signatures.
     Required if PDF signatures option in phpmussel.ini is enabled.
-    Can remove if option is disabled (but files will be recreated on update).
+Can remove if the option is disabled.
     ~
  /vault/pe_clamav.cvd (Signatures, Included)
  /vault/pe_custom.cvd (Signatures, Included)
  /vault/pe_mussel.cvd (Signatures, Included)
     Files for PE Sectional signatures.
     Required if PE Sectional signatures option in phpmussel.ini is enabled.
-    Can remove if option is disabled (but files will be recreated on update).
+Can remove if the option is disabled.
     ~
  /vault/phpmussel.inc (Script, Included)
     phpMussel Core Script; The main body and guts of phpMussel (essential)!